EnterpriseDB/repmgr/README.md

          node2 |  2 |  * |  * |  *
          node3 |  3 |  * |  * |  *

-    What happened is that `cluster diagnose` merged its own `cluster matrix` with the `cluster matrix` output from `node2`; the latter is able to connect to `node3` and therefore determine the state of outbound connections from that node.
+    What happened is that `cluster crosscheck` merged its own `cluster matrix` with the `cluster matrix` output from `node2`; the latter is able to connect to `node3` and therefore determine the state of outbound connections from that node.